-A bulb digital portfolio isn’t only a good idea for your students’ success — it’s easy way to build engaging lessons using the template feature is a great place to start.
+A bulb digital portfolio is a good idea for your students’ success.
+Building lessons using the template feature is a great place to start.

-Before we being, here are some important planning tips .
+Before we begin, here are some important planning tips.

 Assignment #1 – Great for elementary school students.